fsabre/DocNetDB/README.md

 # Get the first vertex
 database[1]

-# Get the vertices that have a length superior to 4 minutes
+# Get the vertices that have a length superior to 6 minutes
 def custom_gate(vertex):
-    return vertex["length"] > 4
+    return vertex["length"] > 6

 gen = database.search(custom_gate) # Returns a generator

 # It doesn't matter if a vertex doesn't have a "length" element, as the
 # KeyError is automatically captured.

 # Delete the filtered vertices (just "manholes" in this case)
-for vertex in gen:
+for vertex in list(gen):
     database.remove(vertex)

 # "manholes" still exists, it was just detached from the database.